-The church has baroque statues of The Blessed Virgin Mary and Mary Magdalene and their metal racks of flickering candles in colored glass cups.
-Like Mom, we light our candles, she before the Blessed Virgin Mary.
+The church has baroque statues of The Blessed Virgin Mary and Mary Magdalene with their metal racks of flickering candles in colored glass cups.
+Like Mom, and I long ago, we light our candles, she before the Blessed Virgin Mary.
 I kneel, cross myself and light a red candle in front of Mary Magdalene's statue and accompany it with prayers.
 I pray my granddaughter, a statue over, has a life as fortunate as mine but without a secret puppet shadow.
-I toss in a Hail Mary for each family member and special ones for Julie, my father in law and for a long-ago Burma girl I never met.
+I toss in a Hail Mary for each family member alive and passed then special ones for Julie, my father in law and for a long-ago Burma girl I never met.
 I sincerely hope someone or thing hears my pleas.

 Walking in the path of humility has brought me closer to all, especially those I love most.
 Please don’t think my tale is an attempt to proselytize or seek approbation.
 I’m still learning how to live my life and accept my errors.
 How can I tell another how to live theirs?
 I know not what cards you’ve been dealt, your fated experiences, the era and places you traveled through.
 I suggest humility but that’s up to you.
 Many a great leader is guilty of pride.
 As Francis, the Pope said.

 Who or what is God?
-What happens on death?
+What happens on the point of death?
 Where did we spring from?
 Where do we go?

 The three rosaries Gabriel gave as penance, comforted me.
 The rosary now provides peace to past, present and future unease.
 Mass and Holy Communion spiritually uplift me to a higher realm, even if not understood.
 I take what I enjoy, skip the rest and condemn none, not even Paul.
 I don’t know his purpose in the Big Bang.
 To assume it was for me is prideful.
 I earnestly pray for humility but question no further.
 That’s my amorphous belief.

-After attending church awhile, a priest asked why I never go to confession.
+After attending church awhile, a priest asked why I never went to confession.
 I told him I have a special confessor.
 He assumed one at a different parish.
 I no longer need to confess except to myself.
 I made my final penance.
-While usually discarding, attire associated with an affair when it ended, I kept jewelry.
+While eventually discarding, attire associated with an affair after it ended, I kept jewelry.

 Who am I?
 It's not the question I ask anymore.
 I ask, who was I?
 That’s what I sought to answer as I wrote my personal conundrum saga.